davecoll3/GotNoBeans/README.md

 [Back to top &uarr;](#got-no-beans)

 ### IAM (Identity and Access Management)
-1. With you bucket ready you will need to create a user to access it.
+1. Now that your bucket is ready, you will need to create a user to access it.
 In the search bar at the top of the window, search for IAM and select it from the search results.
 2. On the IAM page, click 'User Groups' from the side bar, then click 'Create group'.
 3. Name your group 'manage-your-project-name' and click 'Create Group' at the bottom of the page.
 4. From the sidebar click 'Policies' and then 'Create policy'.